EU Blue Card

 Regional differences in the application for the EU Blue Card

-The formal requirements for applying for an EU Blue Card vary in practice, depending on the place in Germany where the EU Blue Card is applied for.
-The legal requirements are the same, but the forms, the required documents and the way of submitting the application may differ.
+The formal requirements for applying for an EU Blue Card vary in practice, depending on where in Germany the EU Blue Card is applied for.
+The legal requirements are the same, but the forms, the required documents and the method of submitting the application may differ.

 In our overview, you will find the practical requirements for the cities of Berlin, Dortmund, Düsseldorf, Essen, Frankfurt, Cologne, Leipzig, Munich, and Stuttgart with further notes.